Dear parents and families,

 Proof of advanced registration for fall 2019 is now available online through the National Student Clearinghouse.
 Students can access this through their BU BRAIN account.
 Click Student tab, then Student Services Tools.

 Be sure to clear all holds that may prevent registration.
 Holds can be viewed online through BU BRAIN.

 Students can request a replacement ID card through my.binghamton.edu or send us an email (using their official Binghamton University email account; emails from other accounts cannot be processed) with their name and B-number to email@example.com.
 Students must be registered for the fall semester in order to receive a replacement ID card.

 - There is a $20 fee for all replacement ID cards, which will be assessed to the student’s bill in Student Accounts.

-- More information about this new electronic transcript service is available online.
+- More information about this new electronic transcript service is available on the Registrar website.

 Parents: Facebook just for you!

 Like the Binghamton University Bearcat Families Facebook page today so you can receive daily news and information from Binghamton University, as well as win fun prizes just for parents!

 If you're planning a trip to Binghamton, visit the Visiting Binghamton section on our website or the Greater Binghamton Convention and Visitors Bureau for information on what to see, where to stay and where to eat while you're here.